Want to learn more about Azure Storage:

 Once you are connected to your account, you can create or manipulate tables, blobs, queues, and files.
 In addition to this, Azure Storage Explorer also lets you connect to and manipulate Azure Cosmos DB Storage and Azure data lake storage.

 With Azure Storage Explorer, you can use a range of storage and data operation tasks on any of your Azure storage accounts.
-These tasks include edit, download, copy, and delete.
+These tasks include editing, downloading, copying, and deleting.

 Benefits of Azure Storage Explorer

 Some of the benefits of Azure Storage Explorer are as follows: